ruben-vl/infosec-kb/CURL.md

 Flag `-v` can be used to print both the request and response.
 The `-vvv` flag shows even more verbose output.

+## Showing Headers

+Flag `-I` is used to only display the response headers through a HEAD request.
+Flag `-i` is used to display both the headers and the response body.

+## Setting Headers

+Request headers can be set using the `-H` flag.
+The flag `-A` can be used to set the User-Agent header specifically.